gnolang/gno/docs/how-to-guides/deploy.md

 ```

 Let's analyze all of the flags in detail:
-- `--pkgpath` - path where the package/realm will be placed on-chain
 - `--pkgdir` - local path where the package/realm is located
 - `--gas-wanted` - the upper limit for units of gas for the execution of the
 transaction - similar to Solidity's gas limit